vladislav-tomashov/shortest-way/README.md

 # shortest-way
-This task can be asked diring hiring interview.
+This task can be asked during hiring interview, e.g. in Amazon Web Services (AWS).
 The task is following:
 There is a known set of all English words consisting of 4 letters.
 What is minimal transformations number from word "POOL" to word "SEAL".
 A transformation is a one letter change in the word that produces another word.